Longy Students Receiving Financial Aid: 97%

 Students must maintain Satisfactory Academic Progress to retain Longy merit-based aid.
 Returning students must complete a Scholarship Renewal Form each spring to maintain their awards.

 To be eligible for the full range of aid available, students must apply each year.
 Students cannot default on prior student loans to be eligible for federal funds.

 To receive federal financial aid, U.S. Citizens and Permanent Residents must complete the Free Application for Federal Student Aid (FAFSA).
-The school is listed as Bard College-Longy School of Music and the FAFSA school code is 021430.
-Priority deadline for submission is last Friday in February.
+Longy is listed as Bard College-Longy School of Music and the FAFSA school code is 021430.
+Priority deadline for submission is the last Friday in February.